 Timing, delivery & location

-Get in touch with Ian to discuss your project or get started by yourself
+Get in touch with Ian to discuss your project.

 House history research is great fun, but getting started is not always easy.
 People have written books on how to go about it, and there isn’t space here to go in that kind of detail.
 However, what I hope to do here is get you started.
 The information here relates specifically to English and Welsh sources, but will also be of some help for people living in Scotland or Northern Ireland.